openstack-infra/nodepool/doc/source/configuration.rst

     the flavor-name (e.g. Rackspace offer a "Performance" flavour; setting `name-filter` to ``Performance`` will ensure the chosen flavor also contains this string as well as meeting `min-ram` requirements).

-  ``setup``
-     Script to run to prepare the instance.

-     Used only when not building images using diskimage-builder, in that case settings defined in the ``diskimages`` section will be used instead.
-See :ref:`scripts` for setup script details.

   ``diskimage``
      See :ref:`diskimages`.